 - Inflammation of the soft tissue

-- Secondary infection or drainage
+- Secondary infection

-Atypical Thigh Bone Fractures
+What Are Atypical Thigh Bone Fractures?

+Though Actonel is given to prevent bone fractures, it may contribute to unusual breakage of the femur, or thigh bone, from minor stress.
+These types of fractures have often occurred while patients were walking normally, under low-stress conditions.
 Fractures typically occur in the long section of the leg bone or in the area of the femur just below the hip joint.
-They are not the type of fractures commonly associated with osteoporosis but are a unique drug side effect.
+They are not the type of fractures commonly associated with osteoporosis but are a unique side effect of the drug.

 The 2010 study published in the Journal of Bone and Mineral Research showed that 94 percent of femur fractures examined were caused by bisphosphonate medications, most of whom had taken the medication for five or more years.
-The research indicated that a warning sign of femur fracture related to Actonel or bisphosphonate use is persistent pain in thigh or groin.
+The research indicated that a warning sign of femur fracture related to Actonel or bisphosphonate use is persistent pain in the thigh or groin.

 Research has indicated that these types of bone fractures are usually rare.
 However, a study assessing the risk of atypical femur fractures showed an increased rate based on the duration of treatment from Actonel.
 The rates increased from 2 to 78 out of 100,000 per year between two and six years of treatment using Actonel.

-Actonel is now manufactured by Allergan, who may also be facing a number of lawsuits for drug injuries including esophageal cancer, osteonecrosis of the jaw, bone fractures and other serious side effects.
+Actonel is now manufactured by Allergan, who may also be facing a number of lawsuits for drug injuries including esophageal cancer, osteonecrosis of the jaw, bone fractures, and other serious side effects.
 No group consolidations or settlements for Actonel lawsuits have been announced.